Anti Money Laundering (“AML”) Policy

-National Digital Asset Exchange Inc. (“NDAX”) has developed an Anti-Money Laundering Compliance Policy (“AML Policy”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering and terrorist financing in Canada, and with other such laws and regulations to which NDAX operations are subject to in other jurisdictions.
+Under various federal and provincial regulations, the company has a duty to prevent criminals from legitimizing the proceeds of their criminal activities through the use of various techniques known as “money laundering.”
+National Digital Asset Exchange Inc. (“NDAX”) has developed strong internal Anti-Money Laundering Compliance Policies (“AML Policies”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering and terrorist financing in Canada, and with other such laws and regulations to which NDAX operations are subject in other jurisdictions.

-NDAX has been registered with the Financial Transactions and Reports Analysis Centre of Canada (“FINTRAC”) as a Money Service Business (“MSB”) and as such, has obligations to comply with the reporting, record keeping and know-your-client requirements under Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA or the “Act”) and associated regulations.
-This includes, but is not limited to:
+The Financial Transactions Reports Analysis Centre of Canada (“FINTRAC”) is responsible for monitoring compliance with anti-money laundering legislation.
+NDAX is registered with FINTRAC as a Money Service Business and has corresponding compliance obligations with regard to the reporting, record keeping and know-your-client requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (“PCMLTFA” or the “Act”) and associated regulations.
+FINTRAC requires:

-- Conducting ongoing monitoring of all transactions for potentially suspicious and attempted suspicious activities and filing Suspicious Transaction Reports (“STR”), Attempted Suspicious Transaction Reports (“ASTR”) and Terrorist Property Reports (“TPR”) when required.
+- Ongoing Risk Assessment: conducting ongoing monitoring of all transactions for potentially suspicious, and attempted suspicious, activities and filing Suspicious Transaction Reports (“STR”), Attempted Suspicious Transaction Reports (“ASTR”) and Terrorist Property Reports (“TPR”) when required;

-NDAX has adopted a risk based approach regime approved by its board of directors (“the Board”).
+NDAX has adopted a risk-based compliance regime approved by its board of directors (“the Board”).
 NDAX personnel and the Board recognize the importance of implementing and maintaining a sound Anti-Money Laundering and Counter Terrorist Financing (AML/CTF) policy that meets the requirements of all applicable laws and regulations, and as such, has implemented internal policies and procedures to achieve these requirements.
-The AML Policy is reviewed on a regular basis and, if necessary, revised in an effort to comply with regulatory changes.
+The AML Policies are reviewed on a regular basis and, if necessary, revised in an effort to comply with regulatory changes.

-Our Customer Identity Program (“CIP”) is an important part of our AML Policy, which helps detect suspicious activity in a timely manner and prevent fraud.
+NDAX maintains customer identity verification processes as required under legislation and according to industry best practices.
+NDAX’s Customer Identity Program (“CIP”) is an important part of its AML Policies, which helps detect suspicious activity in a timely manner and prevent fraud.

 Individual Account Opening

-Prior to opening an account for an individual customer, we attempt to collect, verify, and authenticate the following information:
+Prior to opening an account for an individual customer, NDAX attempts to collect, verify, and authenticate the following information:

-- Additional information or documentation may be required at the discretion of our compliance team.
+- Additional information or documentation that may be required at the discretion of the compliance team.

-Prior to opening an account for a corporation, we attempt to collect, verify, and authenticate the following information:
+Prior to opening an account for a corporation, NDAX attempts to collect, verify, and authenticate the following information:

 - Identifying information for each entity beneficial owner that owns 25% or more (see individual customer information collected above for more details).